Divers Supply Logo

 Scuba Fins

 Water is 800 times denser than air and thus offers much more resistance to a diver trying to move forward.
-Since the diver is esentially floating in mid-water without solid footing, the diver needs a way to propel him through the water.
+Since the diver is esentially floating in mid-water without solid footing, the diver needs a way to propel himself through the water.
 Fins offer a flat and solid surface that enables the diver to move effectively.
-Fins come in many designs with vaying surface areas.
-They are made of plastic , rubber or various fibers.
-Larger blades offer more power but demand more energy in return and shorter fins are more maneuverable.
+Fins come in many designs with varying surface areas.
+They are made of plastic, rubber, or various fibers.
+Larger blades offer more power but demand more energy in return, and shorter fins are more maneuverable.

 Read our Scuba Fins Buying Guide